lau1944/bunrest/readme.md

 ### Usage

-After that, you can call http method just like on `express`
+After that, you can write http method just like on `express`

 ```js
 server.get('/test', (req, res) => {